EdmundGoodman/edmundgoodman.github.io/content/posts/github_token_authentication.md

 >
 > -- Twilio {{< footnote "2" "<https://www.twilio.com/docs/glossary/what-is-an-authentication-token>" >}}

-There are a number of different types of authentication tokeb, including personal access tokens and SSH keys
+There are a number of different types of authentication tokens, including personal access tokens and SSH keys.

 ##  Using SSH keys